ilikotsutskiridze/SplayTree/README.md

-This program implements the work of Splay Tree.
+This program implements Splay Tree.